tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/09_Ins_Contextualizing_Solidity.md

   * A user pays a certain amount of `gas` for each instruction that gets executed by the EVM.

-  * Instead of just a transaction fee like `bitcoin`, you have a fee for running programs.
+  * Instead of just a plain transaction fee like with Bitcoin, users pay fees based on running different computations.
+Each computation has a different `gas` cost associated with it.

+  * The cost of each of these opcodes is determined by the community, in the Ethereum node software.
+In fact, it is updated occasionally to keep the network fair when certain opcodes become too expensive for average nodes to process.

 Show the class the example machine code.